Bernard Kerik, who led NYPD on 9/11 before prison and pardon, has died at 69

 NEW YORK (AP) — Bernard Kerik, who served as New York City’s police commissioner on 9/11 and later pleaded guilty to tax fraud before being pardoned, has died.
 He was 69.

-The New York Police Department confirmed his death Thursday on social media.

-FBI Director Kash Patel said his death came “after a private battle with illness.”
+FBI Director Kash Patel said that Kerik’s death Thursday came after an unspecified “private battle with illness.”

-Former New York City Mayor Rudy Giuliani reflected on his long history with his former police commissioner on his show Thursday.
+Former Mayor Rudy Giuliani, who tapped Kerik as a bodyguard for his 1993 mayoral campaign and later appointed him to lead the NYPD, reflected on their long history on his show Thursday.

 “We’ve been together since the beginning.
 He’s like my brother,” Giuliani said through tears.
 “I was a better man for having known Bernie.
 I certainly was a braver and stronger man.”

-Kerik, an Army veteran rose through the ranks of the NYPD to the top position of commissioner before falling from grace when he pleaded guilty to federal tax fraud and false statement charges in 2010.
+New York City Mayor Eric Adams, also a former NYPD officer, said he’d visited Kerik, his ”friend of nearly 30 years,” at a hospital earlier in the day.

+Kerik, an Army veteran, was hailed as a hero after the 9/11 attack and eventually nominated to head the U.S. Department of Homeland Security, before a dramatic fall from grace that ended with him behind bars.

-The charges stemmed partially from over $250,000 in apartment renovations he received from a construction firm that authorities say counted on Kerik to convince New York officials it had no organized crime links.
+He served nearly four years in prison after pleading guilty in 2009 to tax fraud, making false statements and other charges.
+The charges stemmed partially from apartment renovations he received from a construction firm that authorities say wanted Kerik to convince New York officials it had no links to organized crime.

 During Kerik’s sentencing, the judge noted that he committed some of the crimes while serving as “the chief law enforcement officer for the biggest and grandest city this nation has.”

 President Donald Trump pardoned Kerik during a 2020 clemency blitz.
-Kerik was among the guests feting Trump after his first appearance in federal court in Florida in a case related to his handling of classified documents, attending the former president’s remarks at his Bedminster, New Jersey, club.
+Kerik was one of the guests feting Trump after his first federal court appearance in Florida in a case related to his handling of classified documents.

+Kerik grew up in Paterson, New Jersey, where he dropped out of the troubled Eastside High School later depicted in the 1989 film “Lean on Me.”

+He joined the NYPD in the late 1980s and was appointed in the 1990s to run New York’s long-troubled jail system, including the city’s notorious Riker’s Island complex.

-Kerik was appointed by Giuliani to serve as police commissioner in 2000 and was in the position during the Sept.
+Kerik was appointed by Giuliani to serve as police commissioner in 2000 and was often by the mayor’s side in the period after the Sept.
 11, 2001, attacks.

+“He was at my side within 20 minutes of the attack and never left,” Giuliani recalled in a statement following Kerik’s death.

 In Kerik’s 2015 book, “From Jailer to Jailed,” he described becoming “America’s Top Cop” after the attacks.

-Note: This story has been corrected to show that Kerik pleaded guilty in 2009, not 2010.